orhun/personal-blog/content/automated-rust-releases.md

 **Q**: A release PR?

-**A**: Release PR is a pull request that represents the next release and contains the necessary changes such as version bumps and changelog update.
+**A**: Release PR is a pull request that represents the next release and contains the necessary changes such as version bumps and changelog updates.

 <center>